taroooyan/bg-wiki/NANO-MANUAL.md

 ![]
 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/wiki_small_components_4.jpg)

+Breakouts sometimes are called “daughter boards” or “shields.”
+They include The OLED display, the Arduino Fio, the GPS module, and the OpenLog memory unit.
+Each should be in its own small bag or package.
 The "headers" are long black components with pins or legs.
-They are provided in several types and lengths of rows, several which need to be cut to the proper size (wire-cutters work well for this).
+They are provided in several types and lengths, several which need to be cut to the proper size (wire-cutters work well for this).
 They are used for attaching the breakouts to the board.
-The breakouts in the kit include what's needed for the OLED display, the Arduino Fio, the GPS module (a 9-pin male header for this should be in the GPS module bag), and the OpenLog memory unit (there should be enough for the audio connector as well if you're installing one).
+The headers in the kit include what's needed for all of the breakouts; a 9-pin male header for the GPS module should be in the GPS module bag, and an 8-pin length male header should be included in the OLED bag.
+(There should be enough headers for the audio out connector as well if you're installing one).
 Their installation is detailed further below.
-Breakouts sometimes are called “daughter boards” or “shields”.
-Most of the headers go on the front face of the main board, but two go on the backside as discussed below.
+Most of the headers go on the front face of the main board, but one or two go on the backside as discussed below.
 Refer to the placement guides.

 Be careful when cutting the long headers to length.
 Refer to the Large Parts Placement Guide guide and to the relevant photos in this Manual.
 As mentioned above, cutting is done easily with wire-cutters, but is also possible by scoring with a knife and snapping them off.
 Some people prefer to cut them all to length ﬁrst, some prefer to cut them as needed.

 The long headers included in the kit need to be cut to length as follows:

-* One 40-pin (or “leg”) length, straight, male header: Cut this into four pieces to mount the Arduino Fio (14-pin and 8-pin), the OpenLog memory unit (6-pin), and the GPS (9-pin) if necessary (i.e., you can't find a 9-pin length in the GPS module bag)
+* One 40-pin (or “leg”) length, straight, male header: Cut this into four pieces to mount the Arduino Fio (14-pin and 8-pin), the OpenLog memory unit (6-pin), and the GPS (9-pin) if necessary (i.e., if you can't find a 9-pin length in the GPS module bag)

 * One 20-pin length, male header:  Cut four (x4) 2-pin lengths from this row; these are also needed for the Arduino FIO.
 (OPTIONAL: Cut one (1x) 4-pin length for mounting an audio out jack, which will be attached on the back side of the main board).